dansimpson/amqp-js/README.markdown

 big.
 I would like to see it stay under 20KB, but that is optimistic.

 ##Todo
-^ Finish code to allow for multiple queue subscriptions ^ Provide better sequence handling
+* Finish code to allow for multiple queue subscriptions
+* Package everything nicely
+* Provide better sequence handling
-^ TLS Support
+* TLS Support
-^ More Examples
+* More Examples
-^ Shrink file size (29Kb now)
+* Shrink file size (29Kb now)
-^ Make it easier
+* Make it easier